rischpierre/ayon-shotgrid/services/whiteboard/whiteboard/README.md

 - [x] annotations
 - [x] is it possible to have a singleton sg_session or something else to avoid creating new objects everytime
 - [x] change the vendors thumbnails to be black letter on a white background

-- [ ] add entity_type on the url so we can load a page with the assets tab open first
+- [x] add entity_type on the url so we can load a page with the assets tab open first
-- [ ] add no due date week board for assets also, and it should have a combobox to filter them by type (like it is done for shots)
+- [x] add no due date week board for assets also, and it should have a combobox to filter them by type (like it is done for shots)
-- [ ] load the tasks per shot, in order to avoid avoid errors if a shot don't have the same tasks as the others
+- [x] load the tasks per shot, in order to avoid avoid errors if a shot don't have the same tasks as the others

-- [ ] check if the asset assignments work
+- [x] check if the asset assignments work

+- [ ] bugfix: I cannot drag and dropt assets to day boards and I cannot assign an artist to an asset

+- [ ] on the due date board, limit the number of shots displayed, use a scrollbar if there is more than 3 rows, do the same for the assets

 - [ ] update the 0.0.0-prod addon version so I can deploy the whiteboard on the prod version